hexhart/RoboPet-Project/README.md

 This is a personal project documenting my journey in creating a personalized desktop pet robot.
 It provides some key insights into product design, programming, prototyping, electronics, product testing, project management, and Artificial Intelligence.
 I envision this project to evolve as I learn new things from exploring all these key insights while also highlight some of the challenges faced.

 ## Project Stages:
-### 1. Analysis: Robot's Face, Body Components, Functionalities, Features, Motivation & Inspiration
+### 1. Analysis: Robot's Face, Body Components, Functionalities, Features, Motivation
 At this stage, I plan to create the robot's literal facial component using a display that shows the robot's eyes.
 In order to achieve this, I watched [FluxGarage's YouTube Channel](https://www.youtube.com/@FluxGarage) for inspiration and my starting point in doing this project.

 (To be updated..)